Package 'NNS'

 nowcast

-logical; FALSE (default) internal call for NNS.nowcast.
+logical; FALSE (default) internal call for frequency alignment in downstream nowcasting applications.

 Value